Skip to the content

 Finland’s national ACL directory

-The national ACL directory is maintained by the Finnish Peppol Authority.
+The national ACL directory (also known as SMP) is maintained by the Finnish Peppol Authority.
 Finland’s Authority Specific Peppol Requirements contain provisions on the use of the national ACL directory.
 The addresses of Finnish public sector organisations must be maintained in the service.
 Should they wish, a Peppol Service Provider may also maintain the addresses of other Finnish organisations in the service.
 Using the service is free of charge for Peppol Service Providers.

 Finland’s national ACL directory has been integrated into the verkkolaskuosoite.fi service maintained by TIEKE.
-This integration enables an easy way for end users to retrieve organisations’ e-invoicing and Peppol addresses from a single location.
+This integration enables an easy way for end users to retrieve organisations’ Finnish e-invoicing addresses and Peppol addresses from a single location.

 Finland’s national ACL directory will be commissioned on 1 February 2024.
 The transition period within which the Peppol addresses of Finnish public sector organisations must be found in the service ends on 1 August 2024.